-The decrease in current assets is related to the decrease cash in the current year.
+The increase in current assets is related to the increase in cash in the current year.

-The increase in current liabilities and the decrease in non-current liabilities is related to the increase in matured interest and matured bonds payable.
+The decrease in current liabilities, the decrease in non-current liabilities and the increase in net position is related to the cancellation of debt in the current year.